Schinzel/web-blocks/doc/cc.md

 PageApi change to return raw html.
-Good idea.
+Good idea?
 No success or future error message to display